-AI chatbots are changing the way businesses communicate with customers.
-It changes how employees work, making their work processes more efficient and more meaningful by saving time on routine questions, focusing on more complex tasks with higher added value for the business and its customers.
+AI chatbots are changing the way businesses communicate with its customers, partners, and employees.
+It changes how employees work, making their work processes more efficient and more meaningful by saving time on routine questions, and focusing on more complex tasks with higher added value for the business and its customers.
 Younger generations grow up in a digital world and prefer communication via messages.
-The pandemic restrictions resulted in older generations getting used to technologies, especially in the field of communications, both in their personal lives and for benefits of their businesses.
+The pandemic restrictions resulted in older generations getting used to technologies, especially in the field of communications, both in their personal lives and for benefit of their businesses.

 In general, people think positively of artificial intelligence chatbots, and many companies have implemented this technology to keep up with trends and best practices.
 According to a study by Salesforce, 77% of customers say that chatbots will transform their expectations of companies in a positive way in the next five years.
 This means that the software solution will continue to be one of the main tools for automating the overall customer service and experience.
 Businesses in tourism, financial services, medical services, wholesale and retail sectors, entire cities, and small family businesses have been using chatbots for years to optimize their online presence, improve customer experience and their overall business processes.

 AI chatbot is a digital solution liked by businesses, customers, and employees.
 According to Drift, about 90% of chatbot users’ experiences are positive or neutral, which shows that using a chatbot is something that users like, and businesses that decide to implement a chatbot will certainly be more preferred.
 Chatbots ease employees’ work processes, can communicate with customers constantly, and improve their experience, as well as save time and resources, and help generate more revenue.
 The AI chatbot is suitable for collecting data about customer behavior and automates frequently asked and routine customer questions and these are very few of its benefits, which is why it is so popular for businesses, regardless of their industry.